 In many home recording studios, you will notice the yellow feature woofer by KRK.
 The deep bass response and clear highs make it an ideal choice for all electronic music genres.

-Important note on how to place your studio monitors.
+Here is an important note on how to place your studio monitors.
 Position yourself in the middle of the two speakers at ear level.
 Your head and each monitor should form a perfect triangle.
-This is the best monitor placement that will achieve great acoustics in your studio.
+That is the best monitor placement that will achieve great acoustics in your studio.